oplS16projects/FP1/README.md

 My name: John Kuczynski.

 I installed the plot-gui-lib package, and then I used the functions in the library to draw a graph of a single function, x^2.
 Then, I created a graph with several functions.
-Finally, I created several 3D graphs.
+After that, I created several 3D graphs.
+Having accomplished that much, I created a function which accepted a function, and would draw the graph of the function.

 * a narrative of what you did
 * highlights of code that you wrote, with explanation